-Through Board policies and Moorpark College Decision Making, policies are in place to ensure relevant perspectives in the decision-making processes.
-The College's culture of communication and collaboration helps guarantee that these policies are put into practice.
-The College recognizes the time and effort required for a truly collaborative process; therefore the College continuously reflects on the coordination and implementation of timelines related to planning documents, and strives to improve timely action and inclusion of all appropriate parties.
+54 Presidents, EVP and VP, Deans Welcome letters from fall and spring and implementation of timelines related to planning documents, and strives to improve timely action and inclusion of all appropriate parties.
 The College does an outstanding job of including broad participation in the development of key planning documents such as (the Basic Skills Plan, Institutional Effectiveness Goals and Institutional Set Standards, Student Success and Support Program Plan, Student Equity Plan).